Why review matters

 - Lessons are customer-scoped — a lesson queued for customer

-- One-off lessons auto-expire — use them for temporary context so the palace stays clean.
+00001is only retrieved on investigations for that customer. - One-off lessons auto-expire — use them for temporary context so the palace stays clean.

 - Replays don’t mutate the original — every replay is a new job/report; the original stays for comparison.